frederic-perez/AmE-dictionary/data/dictionary.md

 __party__ _n_
 __partyer__ _n_ :two::pencil2: (_or less commonly_ partier) A person who enjoys hosting or going to parties.
 __parvenu__ _n_ :three: (parvenus) A person who has suddenly risen to a higher social and economic class and has not yet gained social acceptance by others in that class.
+__Pascal’s wager__ _n_ An argument according to which belief in God is rational whether or not God exists, since falsely believing that God exists leads to no harm whereas correctly believing that God exists may lead to an eternal reward.
 __pass out__ _phr v_ :three: To become unconscious.
 __pass policy__
 __pass up__